lubuntu-team/manual/CONTRIBUTING.md

 ## Making changes and seeking your changes to be pulled

-**Before you do the below, please update PROGRESS.md to reflect your changes.**

 So let's say you make your changes.
 You like them and think they should be included in the mainline manual.
 Here's what you have to do: